thesadru/genshinstats/README.md

 # genshinstats
 This project is meant to be a wrapper for the Genshin Impact's [hoyolab.com](https://www.hoyolab.com/genshin/) api.
-The api endpoints used in this project are not publicly known but are free to use for 3rd part tools, so I have decided to get these a bit more publicity by making a wrapper for them.
+The api endpoints used in this project are not publicly known but are free to use for third part tools, so I have decided to get these a bit more publicity by making a wrapper for them.

 You can pip install with [PyPI](https://pypi.org/project/genshinstats/)